GSA/search-gov-website/_about/updates/roadmap/FY23Q3-roadmap.md

 This roadmap shows what we are working on now, and what we plan to be working after that.
 We'll update this roadmap quarterly.

-## FY 2023 Q4: July&ndash;September 2023
+## FY 2023 Q3: April&ndash;June 2023

 ### Now

 * **Search Engine Results Page (SERP) Redesign &mdash; Frontend Development & Release**
-  * We will release the new results page design.
-  * We will be updating our Admin Center to allow agencies to customize the look and feel of the new results page design.
+  * We will continue efforts to build, test, and release the new results page designs.
-* **Alphanumeric String Search**
-  * We will be testing and implementing natural language processing and AI to support alphanumeric string matching.
-* **Crawling Investigations**
-  * We will explore options to support crawling for our indexed domains.
 * **Indexing Improvements**
   * We will make sure fewer manual indexing interventions are needed for successful indexing.
+* **Alphanumeric String Search Investiagtions**
+  * We will be investigating ways to better support alphanumeric string matching.
 * **Version Upgrades**
-  * We will be upgrading our Rails and jQuery versions to keep them up-to-date and compliant.
+  * We will be upgrading our Ruby version to keep it up-to-date and compliant.
-* **System Security**
+* **Twitter Removal**
-  * We will make improvements related to ATO security controls.
+  * We will be removing our Twitter integration from our application.
+* **CI/CD Pipeline Investigations**
+  * We will investigate the work required to improve our continuous integration and continuous deployment (CI/CD) pipelines.

 ### Next

+* **Alphanumeric String Search - Testing**
+  * We will test solutions identified to improve alphanumeric string matching.
+* **Crawling Investigations**
+  * We will explore options to support crawling for a subset of our indexed domains.
-* **Faceted Search**
+* **Faceted Search &mdash; Frontend Interface**
   * We will begin building the frontend components required to support this functionality.
-  * We will begin updating our Admin Center to allow agencies to control their faceted search experiences.
-* **Search Recall Improvements**
-  * We will improve our multilingual search processing.
 * **Version Upgrades**
   * We will continue work on the software components to keep them up-to-date.